georgeslabreche/ccsdsmo-malc/docs/mal_api.md

 The *router* interface provides a function to activate the rigth handler when receiving a MAL message.
 When called this function search the right handler in the list of registered handlers.
 If successful it activates the handler by calling the function corresponding to the received message.
+The destroying of the incoming message is then the responsability of this handler.

 Declaration: